evaaaaho1999/evaaaaho1999/README.md

 >
 > Welcome to my GitHub Homepage :smile:

->I am now a student in Masters of Science in Business Analytics from SMU Cox School of Business:us:.I have background in Finance, Programming, Statistics and Mathematics.
+>I am now a student in Masters of Science in Business Analytics from SMU Cox School of Business :us:.I have background in Finance, Programming, Statistics and Mathematics.
 I graduated from National Tsing Hua University and was majored in quantitative finance & data science.

 >I have a developed skill in Statistical Modeling and Prediction modeling in R (Which are the works in Time Series, Applied Multivariate Analysis repositories), Machine Learning and Text mining in Python (The works in Special-Topics-on-Financial-Engineering and Text mining repositories), SQL, AWS, Tableau,and BI tools.
 My passion lies in solving challenges using data!
 I am also a huge traveling enthusiast :heart_eyes: